This Twitch hot tub streamer has mastered the art of baiting viewers – by never appearing

 Throughout the streams, Taylor will continually reiterate that she’s “just about to get on”, and do regular countdowns – which often reach zero, and then nothing happens.
 Sometimes the countdown will just start again.

 As chat spams messages like “scam” and “boring” – the view count continues to rise.
 Is this a new Twitch meta?
-Simply building up constant anticipation to the streamer eventually appearing in a big reveal?
+Simply building up constant anticipation for the streamer eventually appearing in a big reveal?

 Eventually, Taylor will in fact appear, usually to perform body-weight squats in the hot tub for 5 minutes or so, before promptly moving off camera again.